derivada/crossword-scrapper/README.md

-layout - A binary matrix with 0s for originally empty cells and 1s for grey cells letters - The solution letter matrix, with grey cells represented by '-' vclues - The vertical clues text vclues_pos - The (x, y) position of the vertical word starts vclues_len - The word length of the clue hclues - The horizontal clues text hclues_pos - The (x, y) position of the horizontal word starts hclues_len - The word length of the clue
+layout - A binary matrix with 0s for originally empty cells and 1s for grey cells letters - The solution letter matrix, with grey cells represented by '-' vclues - The vertical clues text vclues_pos - The (x, y) position (0-indexed) of the vertical word starts vclues_len - The word lengths of the answers to the vertical clues hclues - The horizontal clues text hclues_pos - The (x, y) position (0-indexed) of the horizontal word starts hclues_len - The word lengths of the answers to the horizontal clues

 ## Technologies:
 - Mozilla Firefox' Gecko Driver, the bot version of mozilla